Services & Support FAQ

 Classes & Experiential Learning

-GCU will begin all classes for the Fall 2020 semester online or virtually, beginning August 24.
+GCU will begin all classes for the Spring 2021 semester online, virtually, or in the HyFlex format.
 All students will have the option to attend ANY class online or from a virtual environment.

 - Online courses: No specific meeting times.
 A calendar of instruction and assignments will be in the course shell in Blackboard.
 Contact instructor by e-mail.

-- Face-to-face courses: Will have virtual meetings on days and times listed in Blackboard.
-Will use Collaborate for the class meetings.
+- Face-to-face courses: Will have in-person meetings on days and times listed in Blackboard.
 Be prepared to interact with faculty and classmates during scheduled time.
 Contact instructor by e-mail for any conflicts or questions.
-No on-campus meetings until further notice.

-- By exception, some classes may be held on campus.
+- Some classes may start fully virtually and move to in-person with one week’s notice.
 You will be notified by your school, department, or instructor if you are required to attend class on campus.
-Some class sections were approved to begin in-person class sessions beginning the week of September 14.

 Our comprehensive reopening plan (on file with the State of New Jersey) revolves around three areas: academic readiness, campus operations, and administrative operations.
 We kept the GCU mission in mind at all times, and balanced it with available data along with local, state, and federal public health orders and guidance.